Combine the best of both tourism and humanitarian work. Join us on one of our Expeditions.

 Frequently Asked Questions (FAQs)

 Ghana does not have a safari option.
 Though we do visit the Boabeng-Fiema Monkey Sanctuary in northern Ghana.
-For a true safari, we do have a Kenya trip once a year.
+For an authentic safari, we have a Kenya trip once a year.
 That expedition to Kenya does have a safari option.
-However, it is more expensive because of the longer flight, hotel, and safari costs.
+However, it is more expensive because of the long flight, hotel, and safari costs.

 Be flexible.
 Or prepare yourself to be flexible.
 Be prepared to let go of your preconceived ideas of how things should be.
 Africa has its own rhythm and time frame.
 Listen and let go.
 That's probably not the answer you were expecting to this question.
 But we want to be clear that this experience is unlike anything you will ever have.
 This is not an American tourism experience of Africa, this is a truly authentic African experience.